 The introject needs to be integrated in a healthy, compassionate way.
 This is the most important aspect of overcoming negative self-talk.
 When the issues have been dealt with, the critical parent fades naturally.

 Issues to deal with may have to do with individuation, forgiveness, anger, and learning to trust your own self-assessment more than that of others who have an agenda.

 2) You need a strategy for dealing with the habit.

 Don’t fight it.
-Most people resist their inner critic, and even start criticizing themselves for being self-critical.
+Most people resist their inner critic and even start criticizing themselves for being self-critical.
 Don’t fight.
 The healing process always begins with greater consciousness and self-awareness.
 In other words, just listen.
 Don’t resist.
 Don’t judge.
 Just hear yourself out.

 If you are patient and merely listen to the voice for what it is, it will lose much of its power.
-Say to yourself, “I have an inner voice that is sayin…” Then repeat what the inner critic said.
+Say to yourself, “I have an inner voice that is saying…” Then repeat what the inner critic said.
 Listen, repeat…you will be amazed at the objectivity this simple technique gives you.

 Ask for more.
 Turn the tables completely and ask for more criticism.
 You’ll be surprised at what happens.
 When you get more, just listen, repeat and ask for even more.
 The whole idea here is to raise your conscious awareness and control over what is going on in your own head.

 - When to Refer Coaching Clients to Clinical Counseling - 05/26/2022